Heat Stroke in Dogs: Signs, Treatment, and Prevention Expert Advice

 When an animal is left outdoors or exercised in hot or humid weather.

-I have treated many pets that have developed heat stroke while out for a routine walk, such as the Bulldog.
-One contributing factor is the fact that short-legged dogs are closer to the pavement, which radiates additional heat, contributing to the development of heat stress or stroke.
+You might be surprised how many pets have developed heat stroke while out for a routine walk.
+One risk factor is short legs.
+Dogs with short legs are closer to the pavement, which radiates additional heat, contributing to the development of heat exhaustion or stroke.
 It is important that dogs have adequate shade when outdoors.

 Other factors that increase the risk of heat stroke.

-These include obesity and being a brachycephalic (short-nosed) breed such as a Pekingese, Pug, Lhasa Apso, Boston Terrier or Bulldog.
-These dogs suffer from ineffectual panter syndrome, which basically means that their elongated palate in a short face interferes with their ability to pant and that can be fatal.
+Risk factors that make dogs more susceptible to heat stroke include age (puppies and seniors are at higher risk), obesity, existing breathing or heart conditions, and brachycephaly.
+Brachycephalic breeds are short-nosed flat-faced dogs such as a Pekingese, Pug, Lhasa Apso, Boston Terrier, or Bulldog.
+These dogs suffer from ineffectual panter syndrome, which basically means that their elongated palate in a short face interferes with their ability to pant, and that can be fatal.

-At the onset of heat stroke, the dog appears distressed, will pant excessively and become restless.
-As the heat stroke progresses, the dog may drool large amounts of saliva from the nose and/or mouth.
-The dog may even become unsteady on his feet.
+Initially, the main symptom of heat stroke in dogs is excessive panting.
+Dogs suffering from heat stroke will appear distressed and become restless.
+As the heat stroke progresses, the dog may drool large amounts of saliva from the nose and/or mouth and may even become unsteady on their feet.
 You may notice the gums turning blue/purple or bright red, which is due to inadequate oxygen.

 Blue/purple or bright red gums

 Severe heat stroke is a disease that affects nearly every system in the dog’s body.
 Simply lowering the body temperature fails to address the potentially catastrophic events often accompanying this disorder.
 A dog suffering from heat stroke should be seen by a veterinarian as soon as possible for appropriate care.
 Here’s what you should do if you suspect your dog has heat stroke: